Alexander Hamilton Society

-The Appalachian Journal of Law (Journal) is a student-run organization, operating with the aid and guidance of the faculty and staff of Appalachian School of Law (ASL) that is an official publication of the ASL.
+The Appalachian Journal of Law (Journal) is a student-run organization, which operates with the aid and guidance of the faculty and staff of Appalachian School of Law (ASL) and is an official publication of ASL.
 Its purpose is to attract, edit, and publish scholarly articles, notes, and comments written by academics, jurists, practitioners, students, community leaders, and others.
 It is designed to provide a forum for issues that arise in the communities of Appalachia and nationwide.
 Those serving on the Journal are expected to adhere to the highest standards of honesty, integrity, and scholarship in the production of a publication that embodies the quality and professionalism that are hallmarks of the legal profession.

 Appalachian Women in Law Society (AWILS)

 Appalachian Women in Law Society (“Where there’s A.W.I.L., there’s a way”) is an egalitarian, consensus-based organization concerned with issues facing women in law.
 The group, which welcomes all students, participates in community service projects, networks with women lawyers in the Appalachian School of Law region, and hosts discussions of gender-related topics.

 The ASL Memorial 5K Run/Walk is held annually in October.
 The ASL Memorial 5K Run/Walk is a community service project designed to foster and promote the memory of Tony Sutin, Tom Blackwell, and Angela Dales.
 The organized event endeavors to build stronger ties with the local community while offering community service opportunities to ASL staff and volunteers.
 Proceeds of the race benefit the Anthony Sutin and Thomas Blackwell Endowment Scholarship Funds, which benefit future ASL students in memory of those who died on January 16, 2002.